Conor McNamara

 Conor McNamara is an Irish sports commentator.
-He is the Lead Commentator for Premier League Productions and also works for BBC Sport on Radio 5 Live and Match of the Day, Amazon Prime Video and Sky Sports.
+He is the lead commentator for Premier League Productions and also works for BBC Sport on Radio 5 Live and Match of the Day, Amazon Prime Video and Sky Sports.

+In April 2026 McNamara was voted Commentator of the Year at the Sports Journalists' Association British Sports Journalism Awards 2025.

 Away from sport, he voices the character of 'Squawk The Parrot' on CBeebies show Swashbuckle.

 Early life

 McNamara was born in Limerick, where he attended the Jesuit Crescent College.
 McNamara studied at the University of Salford, where he earned a Degree in Television and Radio.
 He also attended the Michael Smurfit Graduate Business School at University College Dublin where he received a Post Graduate Diploma in Business Studies.

 Career

 While still at university, McNamara did his first football commentary for Irish national radio station Today FM - the 1997 FA Cup Final.

 He joined the Irish TV station TV3 in Dublin at its launch in 1998 as a sports presenter and commentator.
 His first commentary for national television was the Republic of Ireland versus Yugoslavia in 1998.
 He became TV3's UEFA Champions League commentator in 1999, before joining the BBC in 2002.